 COPY table_name|(sql query) TO 'path_with_csv_file_name' WITH DELIMITER ',' CSV HEADER;

-- COPY: It is the command to export the table to a CSV file.
+- COPY: This command exports the table to a CSV file.

 - TO ‘path_with_csv_file_name’: Specify the output file name with the path where you want to save the CSV file.
 It can be something like this ‘C:\Users\file_name.csv’.

-- CSV HEADER: It is used to define that the CSV file will be saved with HEADER (this header is the column’s name of the table).
+- CSV HEADER: It is used to define that the CSV file will be saved with a header, which is the column names of the table.
 If you don’t specify this option, then your CSV file will not contain any HEADER.

 For example, you have a table called ‘customers’ with columns ‘first_name’, ‘last_name’, ‘country’, ‘account_status’, and ‘purchase_history’.

 Now, you want to export the above table data to a CSV file named ‘customers.csv’.
-So for that use the below command.
+Therefore, use the command below.

 COPY customers